tc39/notes/meetings/2018-03/mar-20.md

 BT: Ah, we don't have speakers.

-LBR: I object to the short-circuiting, I do not see a use case that is not solved by default params.
+LEO: I object to the short-circuiting, I do not see a use case that is not solved by default params.
 It adds more to the language complexity vs solve problems.

 JRL: Default params only solves if you are in the lexical scope, we're not solving the 'don't repeat yourself' part.

 DE: This is not necessarily true.

-LBR: Loop is a very specific use case, I don't really have a concern to "fix" it, it adds complexity that clouds clarity for the language.
+LEO: Loop is a very specific use case, I don't really have a concern to "fix" it, it adds complexity that clouds clarity for the language.

 BT: Why aren't we having this discussion when audio works?